The following information relates to the City of Toronto’s former Automated Speed Enforcement (ASE) program and is provided for reference.

 • Requests from Police and the public

-Stage 2: Once the sites were prioritized, a manual review of the site was conducted which included the following considerations:
+Stage 2: Once sites were prioritized, a manual review of each site was conducted that considered the following:

-• Necessary regulatory and advisory signage (Community Safety Zone, Speed Limit, and ASE);
+• Necessary regulatory and advisory signs (Community Safety Zone, Speed Limit, and ASE) are installed;

 • No obstructions or impediments to the equipment;